The Kalman Like Particle Filter : Optimal Estimation With Quantized Innovations/Measurements: Introduction

 The problem of estimation with quantized measurements is almost as old as the Kalman filter itself.
 An early survey on the subject can be found in \cite{curry_book}.
 However, most of the earlier techniques centered around using numerical integration methods to approximate the optimal state estimate.
 The advent of particle filtering \cite{gordon, survey, tutorial} created a whole new set of tools to handle non-linear estimation problems.
 For example, \cite{rickard} proposes a particle filtering solution for optimal filtering using quantized sensor measurements.
 But, quantizing sensor measurements can lead to large quantization noises when the observed values are large which then leads to poor estimation accuracy.
-In \cite{SOI_KF}, this limitation is overcome by developing an elegant distributed estimation approach based on quantizing the innovation to one bit (the so called sign of innovation or SOI).
-In \cite{NTU}, this is generalized to handle multiple quantization levels.
-In both cases, it is assumed that the conditional state density is approximately Gaussian leading to a linear filter and a very simple characterization of its error performance.
-Under the Gaussian assumption, the error covariance matrix associated with the state estimation error satisfies a modified Riccati recursion of the type that appears in \cite{bruno}.
-The only difference between this modified Riccati and the traditional one is a scaling factor $\lambda$ multiplying the nonlinear term of the recursion.
-For the SOI Kalman filter (SOI-KF), $\lambda$ is $\frac{2}{\pi}$ while \cite{NTU} presents a formula for $\lambda$ in the case of multiple quantization levels.
-Henceforth, these filters will be referred to as SOI-KF and MLQ-KF, and their associated Riccati recursions as SOI-Riccati and MLQ-Riccati respectively.
+A natural alternative is to quantize the prediction error.
+In \cite{brockett}, this coding technique is referred to as the \lq generalized mean coder-estimator' technique and under a very restrictive state space model, this estimator is shown to be open loop mean-squared stable if the quantizer rate is sufficiently high.
+The same scheme is independently proposed in \cite{SOI_KF, NTU}, where it is referred to as the \lq sign of innovation' method.
+Under a symplifying assumption that the prior conditional state density is approximately Gaussian, the optimal filter takes a simple analytical form\footnote{which we refer to as the multiple level quantized Kalman filter (MLQ-KF)} whose error covariance satisfies a modified Riccati recursion (MLQ-Riccati) of the type that appears in a different context in \cite{bruno}.
+When the state is available at the sensor, \cite{yuksel1} studies an adaptive quantization technique and proves that it can track an unstable process in open loop with a finite mean squared error.